sonamtripathi/sonamtripathi.github.io/_pages/projects.md

 ▶︎ We have trained the custom NER model using CRF which was successfully able to identify 91% of the disease and their treatments from the given text data.

-▶︎ Here the objective is to identify the diseases and predicted treatment using a custom NER from the text data which is taken from a web platform (“Be Healthy”) which allows doctors to list their services and manage patient interactions and provides services for patients.

-▶︎ After processing the 3k doctor and patient’s interaction text data which is given in the form of tokens and then we identify all the words from the corpus that have a POS tag of NOUN or PROPN (nouns) and prepare a dictionary of their counts which was further used in the CRF model.

-▶︎ We have trained the custom NER model using CRF which was successfully able to identify 91% of the disease and their treatments from the given text data.

 Example:- “The patient was a 62-year-old man with squamous cell lung cancer, which was first successfully treated by a combination of radiation therapy and chemotherapy.”

 As you can see in this text, a person with a non-medical background cannot understand the various medical terms.
 We have taken a simple sentence from a medical data set to understand the problem and where you can understand the terms ‘cancer’ and ‘chemotherapy’.

-Suppose you have been given such a data set in which a lot of text is written related to the medical domain.
-As you can see in the dataset, there are a lot of diseases that can be mentioned in the entire dataset and their related treatments are also mentioned implicitly in the text, which you saw in the aforementioned example that the disease mentioned is cancer and its treatment can be identified as chemotherapy using the sentence.

 -------